Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Framework For Piecewise Affine Multi-Stage Policies

 In the previous section, we showed how to construct dominating sets $\hat{\U}$ such that $Z_{AR}(\hat{\U})$ can be solved efficiently.
 In order for $\hat{\U}$ to be a valid dominating set for some uncertainty set $\U$, we additionally have to construct a nonanticipative dominating function $\umap\colon\U \to \hat{\U}$ according to Definition \ref{def:domination}.
 Specifically, we use

-where $(\cdot)_+$ is the element-wise maximum with $0$.
+where $(\cdot)_+$ is the element-wise maximum with $0$ and $\vvec_0$ is the base vertex from Definition (\ref{eq:dominating_U}).
 By construction, $\umap$ maps each uncertainty realization $\uvec$ to its element-wise maximum with $\vvec_0$.
 It directly follows that $\umap$ is nonanticipative, as each element in $\umap(\uvec)$ solely depends on the corresponding element in $\uvec$.